What is a good credit score?

 1. Minnesota: 704

 Minnesota's average credit score is most squarely in the range of "good," with only Mankato taking a spot above 700.
-In fact, all four cities for which Experian reported an average have 701 or higher scores and Minneapolis-St Paul topping at 706 - not exactly excellent but still very good!
+All four cities for which Experian reported an average have 701 or higher scores and Minneapolis-St Paul topping at 706 - not exactly excellent but still very good!
 Minnesota's strong economy and low average debt balances are a result of responsible Minnesotans.

-MinnPost reports that with an income median at $67244, they can afford more loans - yet it is uncommon for residents in this state to rack up credit card debts or mortgages exceeding their monthly house payment.
-When people do have trouble making payments on any type of loan though there tends be another outcome: sixty-percent less than other states like North Dakota where over three quarters (76%) percent has past due.
+MinnPost reports that with an income median of $67244, they can afford more loans - yet it is uncommon for residents in this state to rack up credit card debts or mortgages exceeding their monthly house payment.
+When people do have trouble making payments on any type of loan though there tends to be another outcome: sixty percent less than other states like North Dakota where over three-quarters (76%) percent have past due.

 Hire Credit Repair Company to Improve your credit score